SukantGujar/config-server/README.md

 config-server uses [json-property-filter](https://www.npmjs.com/package/json-property-filter) syntax to restrict read and write operations.
 You can read detailed documentation [here](https://github.com/cyrilschumacher/json-property-filter/blob/master/README.md).
 A good list of examples can be found [here](https://runkit.com/cyrilschumacher/json-property-filter).

 ##### Read/Write filters are not cascaded
-In config-server, read and write are separate privileges (i.e. the filter pattern used for, say read, is not automatically included in write privileges).
+In config-server, read and write are separate privileges (i.e. the filter pattern used for read is not automatically included in write privileges).

 ##### Example
 Let's say our example application has three tiers - ui, api and db and it is oauth driven.
 Our example config json looks like this -